Trait Theory – Description, Analysis and Use

 - Why do workers not blow the whistle more often?

-This corporate leadership course is suitable for:
+This leadership training workshops is suitable for:

 - Heads of organisations, chief officers, chairpersons, board members and directors.